antunnitraj/Prism-Launcher-PolyMC-Offline-Bypass/README.md

 # What not to do
 Don't delete the default offline account before you create a new offline account!

-# BRO, I DON'T TRUST YOUR SCRIPTS!
+# Manual Installation
-Ok, if you know how to use a computer then there is an easy way.
 There is a file in repo called "accounts.json" [here](https://raw.githubusercontent.com/antunnitraj/Prism-Launcher-PolyMC-Offline-Bypass/main/accounts.json) and you need to download it to this place:
 ### Prism Launcher
 * Windows: `%appdata%/PrismLauncher/`
 * Linux: `~/.local/share/PrismLauncher/`